Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <def title="AuthenticatorService">
 <p>A service class that implements the core authentication logic and security validation processes.
 This class could
-be though of as a wrapper that holds within connections and tokens that allow the system to communicate with Authenticator services (APIs) required to validate user's information both for registration and logins.
+be though of as a wrapper that holds within connections and tokens that allow the system to communicate with Authenticator services (APIs), required to validate a user's information both for registration and logins.
 </p>
 <list type="bullet">
 <li><b><format color="CornFlowerBlue">authenticatorSecurityParameters</format></b>: Configuration parameters for